ray-project/enhancements/reps/2022-04-07-serialization.md

 Current Ray's serialization has some issues:

-1. Doesn't support out-of-band serialization in Java worker.
-Cause some performance issues in Java worker.
+1. Doesn't support [out-of-band(OOB) data](https://en.wikipedia.org/wiki/Out-of-band_data).
+So we can't do zero-copy reading/writing.
+There was a requirement for zero-copy reading Arrow data in Java, but we couldn't achieve it because of this.
+2. Type loss in cross-lang serialization. e.g. `short` will become `int` from Java to Python.
+3. Doesn't support common classes (e.g. Map).
-2. Hard to add a new serializer for a specific class.
+4. Doesn't support cross-language serialization for custom classes and it's hard to add a new serializer for a specific class.
-3. Doesn't support cross-language serialization for custom classes.

 In order to resolve the above issues.
-We propose to refactor the current serialization code path, provide a standard way for users to develop their own serializers.
+We propose to refactor the current serialization code path, to
-In conclusion:

 1. Provide pluggable ways for users to implement custom serialization, including:
    1. Cross-language serialization.
    2. Out of band serialization and other optimizations.
 2. Unify the current serialization code path to this new pluggable design.
 Make code cleaner.
+Also, provide a unified interface across different languages.

+With a standard way to implement serializers, we can solve issue 3 and 4 easily, solve issue 2 by register different serializer for `int` and `short`, solve issue 1 by implementing an advanced serializer with OOB optimization.

 ### Should this change be within `ray` or outside?